-2024 U.S. Elections: Guidance for Companies
+2024 U.S. elections: guidance for companies

 Following last week’s off-year elections, attention in the U.S. is turning toward the 2024 elections, when American voters will elect the president, determine majority control in both chambers of Congress, choose governors in 11 states and decide numerous ballot initiatives on a wide array of state and local issues across the country.